 Its mission is:

-To preserve their health by applying a strict health policy: eating habits and body mass index are scrutinised before the competition
+To preserve their health by applying a strict health policy: eating habits and body mass index are scrutinized before the competition.

 The candidate evaluation system is rigorous.
 All the dance professionals participate in the competition on a voluntary basis (jury, coaches, etc.).
 We take into account the candidates’ needs as people and not just as dance technicians.

 Because of our longevity and our level of excellence

 Our competition has acquired a long-standing experience.
 Our candidates demonstrate the highest level of quality.
 We enjoy the broadest international exposure.
 All young dancers from around the world dream of participating in the Prix de Lausanne.